TL;DR:

 Water Damage

-Signs of water damage, such as peeling paint, warped walls, or discolored spots on ceilings, are not just cosmetic issues.
+Signs of water damage, such as peeling paint, warped drywall, or discolored spots on ceilings, are not just cosmetic issues.
 They indicate moisture problems that create a hospitable environment for mold growth.
 Leaks from fixtures, pipes, or through the roof can contribute to these problems, making it essential to not only address the visible damage but also the underlying moisture sources.

 Health Symptoms